South India Birding & Wildlife Tour

 OVERVIEW

-This 8-day birding expedition takes you through South India’s premier biodiversity hotspots, offering a rare chance to encounter endemic and migratory bird species in some of the most scenic and ecologically rich landscapes of the Western Ghats.
-From the dense forests of Thattekkad and Periyar Tiger Reserve to the high-altitude shola forests of Munnar and Ooty, and the plains of Coimbatore and dry deciduous forests of Mudumalai, each location is a treasure trove for avid birdwatchers and nature enthusiasts alike.
+This 8-day birding expedition takes you through South India’s premier biodiversity hotspots.
+The journey offers excellent opportunities to encounter endemic and migratory bird species across the scenic landscapes of the Western Ghats.
+From the forests of Thattekkad and Periyar Tiger Reserve to the high-altitude hills of Munnar and Ooty, every destination is ideal for birdwatchers and nature lovers.

 HIGHLIGHTS